JodieMullins/CY-Product_Website/README.md

     - ensure Node.js is installed on the local machine

 4. Right-click within the 'index.html' file and choose 'Show Preview' to view / click on web pages.
+    - also an option to view from browser in the hamburger menu available through the Live Preview window or by copy/pasting Live Preview window URL into a browser window

 NOTE: tested in FireFox and Chrome